Thunderbirds Are Go (TV series): Production

-By 2000, Jem Roberts held an interview with Gerry Anderson about an potential upcoming revival of the Thunderbirds series.
+By 2000, Jem Roberts held an interview with Gerry Anderson about a potential revival of the Thunderbirds series.
 Anderson anticipated that computer graphics would better capture realism.
 Around this time, a video game adaptation for Game Boy Color was in development.

 All scale model miniature effects and CGI for the series was produced at Weta Workshop in New Zealand.
 The series was executive produced by Estelle Hughes, Giles Ridge, Richard Taylor and Andrew Smith, while David Scott and Theo Baynton act as series director and episode director, respectively.
 The head writer is Rob Hoegee, while Anthony Cox serves as a film editor and Ben Milsom a production designer.

 The production of each episode started with a physical set creation.
 The sets were created using methods similar to those used in the original series, including the use of household objects as components.
 A film crew would devise camera setups for scenes to match with the movement and positions of CGI-created characters and crafts that were to be imposed later upon the footage.
 This also included special effects used on set, such as smoke and air.
 All CGI sequences were storyboarded before being superimposed onto the live-action footage of the miniatures.
 Each set was then individually scanned as a 3D print to provide reference for the CGI elements so they could be accurately registered in the environments.
 Details were then introduced, including textures, craft setup, atmospheric particles and flying debris.
 The UK-based company Milk VFX was responsible for the final composition.

 The music score was composed by brothers Ben and Nick Foster.
 The revived series's opening theme and certain cues remained faithful to Barry Gray's score for the original series, albeit with a contemporary orchestral style.

 Episodes

 Reception

-Fans and critics reacted very positively to the new series.
-ITV started to air episodes at 8 am (other than the pilot, which aired at 5 pm).
-Series 2, however, has been airing the show at 4pm on ITV and repeat it the following day at 8:30am on CITV.
-From the episode Volcano on 30 September 2017, it aired on CITV's Scrambled on Saturday at 8:30am, with it being repeated on ITV the same day at 3:30pm, although this varied throughout the run, with the repeat often airing as early as 12pm.
-The afternoon repeat was dropped for Series 3.
+Fans and critics reacted positively to the new series.